Contents

 Use Case #1: Neutralize a Reverse Shell Command & Control (C2) Attack

-When a Ruby-powered reverse shell (courtesy of njRAT) targeted an EC2 Linux instance, Socrates got to work.
-As Torq HyperSOC’s Omniagent, Socrates detected anomalous process behaviors and network connections, flagging the reverse shell command within seconds.
+Threat detection and autonomous response: When a Ruby-powered reverse shell (courtesy of njRAT) targeted an EC2 Linux instance, Socrates got to work.
+As Torq’s AI SOC Analyst, Socrates detected anomalous process behaviors and network connections, flagging the reverse shell command within seconds.

-Result: The threat was detected and neutralized without manual intervention, allowing analysts to move swiftly to higher-priority tasks.
+Result: The threat was detected and neutralized without manual intervention, reducing MTTR and allowing analysts to move on to higher-priority tasks.

 Use Case #2: Reduce MTTR with Automated MITRE ATT&CK Tagging